 That question landed hard.
 It was validating — and heartbreaking.
 It made me realise just how many years I’d spent quietly struggling, wondering what was wrong with me, and trying to push through without the support I actually needed.

-He gave me an ADHD diagnosis, a script for medication, and suggested I connect with an ADHD life coach
+The psychiatrist gave me an ADHD diagnosis, a script for medication, and suggested I connect with an ADHD life coach (What on earth was that!?)

 At the time, I had no idea what an ADHD coach even did — but I knew I didn’t want to keep doing things the way I had been.
 So I reached out… and that decision changed everything.